paiva-s-lab/FlowCT/docs/FlowCT_tutorial.md

 1. Preprocess of FCS files, ie. to unify (florofore) channels names and set them in the same order.
 Normaly, it depends of computation power available, user also wants to reduce the number of events to avoid computer crashing or to facilitate compensation of multiple FCS.
 2. External compensation of FCS files (if needed) to correct overlap between channels.
 Whatever flow cytometry software can be used, in our case we use [Infinicyt<sup>TM</sup>](http://www.infinicyt.com/).
 3. Import data from all FCS compensated files, check uniformity of marker names (eg. CCR4 and not CD194), quality control, doublet removal and transformation/normalization.
-4. Descriptive analysis through heatmaps, boxplots, PCA... and general and single-cell level.
+4. Descriptive analysis through heatmaps, boxplots, PCA... at general and single-cell level.
 5. Cell clustering using SOM (Self-Organizing Map), PCA, tSNE and UMAP and respective visualizations.
 6. New global FCS generation and manually identification of generated clusters in the previous step.
 Later, assign and merge of identified cell populations.
 7. (Optional) Subclustering and repeeat the analysis on a desired specific population.